reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 <Hint>

-The last timeout ID variable is shared between all `DebouncedButton` components.
+The last timeout ID variable is shared between all `DebouncedButton` Components.
 This is why clicking one button resets another button's timeout.
 Can you store a separate timeout ID for each button?

 </Hint>